Is a Culinary Arts Degree Right for You?

 - Expected Growth: Little to no change

 A chef is generally responsible for overseeing the daily food service operation of a kitchen in a restaurant or other food service establishment.
 They supervise and direct other cooks and staffers in the kitchen and serve as a leader for other employees.
 Chefs, who are normally the most skilled cooks in their establishment, are also usually responsible for hiring, training, and supervising the kitchen staffers.

 While most chefs learn the trade through experience, a growing number are receiving formal training though two-year or four-year degree programs, the BLS explained.
 The above job outlook and salary average were provided by the BLS.

 Food Service Manager

 Food service managers are generally responsible for the daily operations and productivity of restaurants and other establishments in which meals are served.
 They are responsible for administrative and human resources of the business, which may include recruiting and hiring workers, training new employees, ensuring that staffers are performing their jobs correctly and terminating those who are not fulfilling their job requirements.
 Food service managers also ensure that customers are satisfied with their meals.
-Other job responsibilities include making the schedules for their staffers, monitoring the actions of employees and ensuring their safety.
-Employment of food service managers is expected to decline 3 percent between 2010 and 2020, according to the Bureau of Labor Statistics.

 Culinary Arts Teacher